bitmovin/player-ios/README.md

 To add the SDK as a dependency to your project, you have three options: Using CocoaPods, Swift Package Manager or adding the SDK bundle directly.

 ### Using [CocoaPods](https://cocoapods.org/)
-Add the following lines to the `Podfile` of your project while replacing `Version Number` with the desired version of the SDK.
-All available versions are listed in the [cocoapod repository](https://github.com/bitmovin/cocoapod-specs/tree/master/Specs/BitmovinPlayer).
+Add the following lines to the `Podfile` of your project and replace the `Version Number` with the desired version of the `BitmovinPlayer`.
+You can find all versions [here](https://github.com/bitmovin/cocoapod-specs/tree/master/Specs/BitmovinPlayer).

-Run `pod repo update` to add the newly added source and run `pod install` to install it.
+Execute `pod repo update` first to add the new source and execute `pod install` after to install the new `BitmovinPlayer` dependency.

 ```ruby
 source 'https://github.com/bitmovin/cocoapod-specs.git'